gfx0/meanstackcrud/README.md

 >> npm start
 >>
 >>>You might be asked for sudo passwords, that's because we're using the port 80 to be able to only write localhost into the browser without that pesky extra number typing from the port numbers in localhost:3000 :P
->
+>>>

-> Then just navigate with your browser to your **http://localhost** and you can experience the MEAN stack CRUD by clicking them buttons .
+> Then just navigate with your browser to your **http://localhost** and you can experience the MEAN stack CRUD by clicking on the various buttons available on the bootstrap UI.

 #### Troubleshooting MongoDB
 >Make sure you have enough hard disk on your server before  proceeding, mongo failed to start silently as my tiny virtualbox instance ran out of diskspace, beware of this.